Geometric flows with rough initial data: Willmore and surface diffusion flow

-We remark that in the above Theorem the initial value $u_0$ is allowed to have infinite Willmore energy.
-Moreover the uniqueness statement has to be understood for solutions in the function space $X_\infty$ (see Definition \eqref{space}).
+Moreover the solution $u$ depends analytically on $u_0$. \end{theorem} We remark that in the above Theorem the initial value $u_0$ is allowed to have infinite Willmore energy.
+Moreover weak solutions in $X_\infty$ are fixed points of the fixed point map $F_{u_0}$, defined below.

 It is an interesting open problem if one can drop the smallness assumption on the Lipschitz norm of $u_0$ in Theorem \ref{main}.

 In the case of the mean curvature flow for entire graphs, Ecker \& Huisken \cite{ecker89,ecker91} showed the existence of a global solution for initial data which are locally Lipschitz continuous.
 Since the equation \eqref{wflow} is of fourth order it is not clear if one can expect a corresponding result in this situation.